FelixOnline/v2/content/articles/2013-11-13-xbox-one-for-you.md

  - /games/4054/xbox-one-for-you
 imported: true
 comments:
+ - value: >
- - I like my new Xbox one it looks more promising to me
+     I like my <a href="http://www.newxboxone.net/">new Xbox one</a> it looks more promising to me.........

 # Article Taxonomies
 categories: